htrgouvea/research/publications/my-experience-working-on-a-coworking-and-its-benefits.md

 ---
 layout: default
+og_image: /files/images/pic-03.jpg
 title: My experience working on a coworking and its benefits
+description: I worked in corporate environments throughout my career, but by the end of 2017, I started working on a coworking and that changed my life, literally.
 ---

 ## My experience working on a coworking and its benefits